 The JHU/NHGRI Program supports diversification of the genetic counseling profession.
 A diverse profession leads to a richer professional dialogue and enhances genetic counseling for minority communities.
 Therefore, candidates from a wide variety of backgrounds and experiences are welcomed.
 We especially encourage candidates from groups currently under-represented in the genetic counseling profession, including people with disabilities, men, and people from ethnic and racial minorities.

-You should use the standard application form for the Johns Hopkins Bloomberg School of Public Health, which is available online.
+You should use the standard application form for the Johns Hopkins Bloomberg School of Public Health.
 You will be following instructions and deadlines for the ScM degree in the Department of Health, Behavior and Society.
 This application website will provide instructions for submitting all supporting documents, which include: